stephenafamo/nginx-proxy-load-balancer/readme.md

 These are the environmental variables you can use to tweak the behaviour of this image.

 1. `CONFIG_DIR`: This is a set of directories where the container will look for `.config` files.
 Multiple directories are separated with a colon `:`.
 Default `/docker/config`.
 2. `CONFIG_RELOAD_TIME`: This image automatically checks for changes to your configuration files.
 This environmental variable is used to set how long it should wait between checks.
 Default is `5s`.
-3. `CONFIG_VALIDITY`: Even when a configuration file does not change, it is still reloaded after a certain period of time.
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+Examples of durations are:
+    * 5s: 5 seconds
+    * 1m: 1 minute
+    * 1m30s: 1 minute, 30 seconds
+    * 12h: 12 hours
+3. `CONFIG_VALIDITY`: How often the entire config should be purged and reconfigured even if there are no changes.
 This is useful for things like auto-renewing letsencrypt certificates.
-Default `604800`(1 week).
+Default `604800s`(1 week).
+4. `EMAIL`: The email used to accept the TOS for getting Let's Encrypt certificates.

 ## Writing configuration files

 A configuration file is a set of defined services.
-You can put multiple services in a single file, and you can have multiple file in any of the configuration directories.
-All configuration files must end with `.config`.
+You can put multiple services in a single file, and you can have multiple files in the `CONFIG_DIR` or any of its subdirectories.
+All configuration files must end with `.toml`.
+Services are defined using the [toml format](https://github.com/toml-lang/toml).

 The parameters used to define a service are based on the type of proxy needed.
 HTTP or TCP/UDP.

-The way to define a service is shown below.

 ### HTTP Proxy & Load balancing